hhzl/LearnWords2/README.md

 Note: If `lw.moveQuestionBackwards()` and `lw.moveQuestionForward()` are called repeatedly on the same question it has only an effect the first time.
 The next time `lw.question()` is called a new question is provided.

 TODO: Add more usage examples.

+## Input data

+Input data are CSV files with words and pictures in the directory `data/csv`.

+## Export data

+Export data in as HTML report and Anki database are generated and put into `public/data`.
+The data to be used by the library is in `public/data/json`.

 ## Specification and tests with Jasmine